Aktobe Region: Economy

 Aktobe region is a large industrial region of Kazakhstan.
-The basis of the industrial sector is the mining and chemical industries, ferrous metallurgy.
-Mineral reserves are: gas - 144.9 billion m³, oil - 243.6 million tons, oil and gas condensate - 32.7 million tons.
+The basis of the industrial sector are the mining and chemical industries, and ferrous metallurgy.
+Mineral reserves are: gas - 144.9 billion m3, oil - 243.6 million tons, oil and gas condensate - 32.7 million tons.
 There are large deposits of chromite (1st place in the CIS), nickel-cobalt ores, phosphorite, potassium salts, etc.

 In 2019, the gross regional product of the region amounted to 6,841.2 million US dollars, of which industry is 35.2% and agriculture 5.1%.
 GRP per capita is 7.8 thousand US dollars.